kanboard/documentation/content/en/v1/admin/email.md

 This is useful if your SMTP server does not accept the default address.

+### Kanboard URL

+You must define explicitly the application URL to generate correct links in the emails otherwise the links will default to `http://localhost/` domain.

 ## Troubleshooting

 If no emails are sent and you are confident that everything is configured correctly: